NabKh/nabelk/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nabil Khossossi received his M.Sc degree in Mathematical Physics from the Department of Physics at Mohamed V university, Rabat in 2017.
-Then, he joined Material Physics and System Modeling laboratory at Department of Physics, Moulay Ismail University, Meknes, Morocco, as Ph.D. candidate under the supervision of Prof. Ismail Essaoudi & Prof. Abdelmajid Ainane.
-He is currently a visiting research student under the supervision of Prof. Rajeev Ahuja at Materials Theory Group, Department of Physics and Astronomy, Uppsala University, Sweden.
-His PhD work focus on unifying energy harvesting through 2D materials modelling, including energy conversion and storage applications.
+I’m a postdoctoral researcher (Postdoktoral forskare) at Uppsala University working on functinal materials design and discovery.
+My current research involves using data science and machine learning to solve problems in materials science.

-He is currently interested in DFT-based multi-scale modeling for the understanding and design of new energy materials and developing machine learning approach for 2D materials electrodes.
+In early 2019, I joined Uppsala University to conduct my Ph.D. collaborative research, where I was focused on the discovery and analysis of energy materials using first principles calculations.
+My research spans a broad range of energy related applications, including energy Conversion & Storage , photo-catalysis (HER & OER), thermoelectric, solar cells, perovskites, covalent organic frameworks, and other related applications of novel two/three‐dimensional materials.

-I will be looking for a post-doc position to start in 2021.
-Although I am primarily looking at positions in academic environments and research institutes, I am open to research-intensive environments with projects on the topics mentioned above.
-My academic CV is available upon request.
+I currently very interested in DFT-based multi-scale modeling for the understanding and design of new energy materials and developing machine learning approach for sustainable energy materials.

 {{< icon name="download" pack="fas" >}} A resume is available {{< staticref "media/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}.